 Giuliana Pardelli was on the way to becoming an economist.
-But the Hertie School of Governance took her on a public policy detour that led to Princeton University, where she is now working on a PhD in comparative politics.
+But the Hertie School took her on a public policy detour that led to Princeton University, where she is now working on a PhD in comparative politics.

 Her research entails combing through municipal archives in Brazil, examining letters between local mayors and regional governors that are a century or more old.
 Giuliana is studying how state capacity develops at the local level, looking at tax and government spending data to evaluate the efficiency of tax collection and public spending and its impact on equality.

 “I wanted to understand why inequality could be so persistent,” Giuliana explains.
 “The Brazilian case is particularly interesting to me, not only because I am from there, but because it is hard to attribute persistent inequality to the lack of capacity.
 It collects a considerable amount of taxes, but these taxes weren’t necessarily used to provide public goods historically.”